netxms/netxms-doc/admin/appendix.rst

     - No
   * - Agent.RestartWaitTime
     - Period of time (in seconds) after agent restart for which server will not perform status, congiration, and other polls on the agent.
     - 0
     - No
+  * - Agent.UploadBandwidthLimit
+    - Bandwidth limit for file uploads from server to agent, in KB/s.
+Set to 0 for unlimited.
+Can be overridden per node by setting the ``SysConfig:Agent.UploadBandwidthLimit`` custom attribute.
+    - 0
+    - No
   * - Agent.Upgrade.WaitTime